Ficool

 Those true words make my gut clench and make me feel sick, but my resolve hardens.

 "I made a promise to your father, Tim.
 And I intend to keep it."
-I hold up the pendant in front of his gaze.
+I hold up the object in front of his dripping face.

 "Your life, boy—this pendant may hold meaning to you.
 I won't discredit your feelings for it.
 But we cannot keep it any longer."